Master of Arts (MA) in Interdisciplinary Latin American Studies

 The consecutive M.A. is modularized.
 It consists of a core area, a specialization area, an area of research practice and an elective area.
 Each module includes two courses.
-The aim of the program is the acquirement or consolidation of academic and interdisciplinary knowledge and competences with professional relevance which enable a future occupation in a wide field both inside and outside of the university, for example:
+The aim of the program is the acquirement or consolidation of interdisciplinary academic knowledge and competences with professional relevance which enable a future occupation in a wide field both inside and outside university, for example:

 The research-oriented profile allows the well-founded preparation for a later Ph.D. program.

 The M.A. prepares students to analyze and interpret historical, political, and social processes and cultural dynamics, as well as to allocate these to their corresponding context.
 Besides Latin American regional competence, intercultural questions and topics in gender studies will also be attended to.